ucsp09/CHTML/api/api.md

            filename=string type

 ## CLASS xml:public base
-       This is the xml class which inherits publicly the base class.It can be instatntiated.
+       This is the xml class which inherits publicly the base class.It can be instantiated.

 ### Member Functions Summary